ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     cd temp/
-    echo 'Hello, world!' > first.txt  # push text into a file using the '>' character file first.txt  # tells us what kind of file it is
+    echo 'Hello, world!' > first.txt  # push text into a file using the '>' character file first.txt  # tells us what kind of file it is cat first.txt  # 'cat' means 'concatenate'

 If a file isn't text, you probably don't want to look at it.
-Binary ('data') files get pushed to the screen by the 'cat' command, and the screen takes character sized bites and displays whatever character that bite corresponds to ... which can be weird non-printing characters like bells and interrupts that can really muck up your shell!
+Binary ('data') files that get pushed to the screen by the 'cat' command are chewed up in character sized bites, so your terminal displays whichever (unintended) character that bite corresponds to in the ASCII table ... which can be weird non-printing characters like bells and interrupts that can really muck up your shell!
+So, stick to 'cat'ing text files.

-    cat first.txt  # 'cat' means 'concatenate'
     # why 'concatenate'? try this:
     cat first.txt first.txt first.txt > second.txt
     cat second.txt
     # OK, let's destroy what we just created:
     cd ../
-    rmdir temp  # shouldn't work!
+    rmdir temp  # 'rmdir' meands 'remove directory', but this shouldn't work! rm temp/first.txt
-    rm temp/first.txt
     rm temp/second.txt  # clear directory first
     rmdir temp  # should succeed now

+So, 'mkdir' and 'rmdir' to create and destroy (empty) directories. 'rm' to remove files.
+To create a file can be as simple as using 'echo' and the '>' (redirection) character to put text into a file.
+Even simpler is the 'touch' command.

+    touch newFile
+    ls -ltra  # look at the time listed for the file you just created cat newFile  # it's empty!
+    sleep 60  # go grab some coffee touch newFile
+    ls -ltra  # same time?

+So 'touch' creates empty files, or updates the 'last modified' time.
+Note that the options on the 'ls' command you used here give you a Long listing, of All files, in Reverse Time order (l, a, r, t).

 Piping and Redirection
 -----------------------